Is Colmar Worth Visiting? 19 Reasons Why You Should!

 6. Little Venice

-View from the Gondola!
+View from my Gondola

 Stroll along the waterways and admire the architecture, stop by an artisanal shop, or enjoy a glass of wine on a terrace.

-My favorite was the gondola ride.
-You’ll paddle along the Lauch River while gazing at the picturesque scenery.
 It’s a unique view of the city that you wouldn’t see otherwise.
-And, as a bonus, your guide details the fascinating history of Colmar.
-It’s perfect for history lovers and vacation goers alike!
+And, as a bonus, your guide will tell the fascinating history of Colmar.

-7. Colmar’s Christmas Market
+7. Enchanting Christmas Market

-Useful Tip: If you plan on visiting, I recommend going in early December to avoid the tourist crowds.
+Helpful Tip: If you plan on visiting, I recommend going in early December to avoid the tourist crowds.

-8. Unique Architecture
+8. Beautiful Architecture

 La Maison des Têtes